IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 To use an operator, you must first deploy the operator as a workload in your cluster.
 You can deploy it like any other workload, via the Kubernetes CLI or using a Helm chart.
 Additionally, you can make use of Operator Hub or deploy your operator through the Operator Lifecycle Manager.

+## Operator technologies

+Operators are usually implemented in one of three main technologies: Go, Ansible, or Helm.

+* **Go**: Code written in Go is very powerful and can do almost anything Kubernetes can do.
+Kubernetes itself is implemented in Go, so operators implemented in Go are a good fit.
+* **Ansible**: Ansible is a good choice for infrastructure teams that have already written Ansible modules.
+Ansible is declarative and human-readable, and can express almost as much functionality as Go.
+* **Helm**: Simpler to implement, but functionality is limited to Helm features.

+For the rest of the learning path, we will use Go to implement a Kubernetes operator, as 71% of operators from OperatorHub.io are written in Go.
+Also, Kubernetes itself is written in Go, so this makes writing the operator which interacts with the Kubernetes API much easier.

+You can read more about the pros and cons of each approach in [Build Your Kubernetes Operator With the Right Tool](https://www.openshift.com/blog/build-your-kubernetes-operator-with-the-right-tool).
+The Operator SDK supports all three technologies.

 ## Operator SDK

 The [Operator SDK](https://sdk.operatorframework.io/) is a set of open source tools to build, test, and package operators.
 The SDK CLI enables you to scaffold a project and also provides commands to generate code.
 The SDK uses [make](https://en.wikipedia.org/wiki/Make_(software)), a build automation tool that runs commands configured in a Makefile to generate executable code and libraries from source code.